-You can find information on debt management, credit ratings, debt relief orders, mortgage problems, rent problems and actions that your creditor can take.
+You can also find information on debt management, credit ratings, debt relief orders, mortgage problems, rent problems and actions that your creditor can take.

 Borrowing can be expensive and can give you debt and stress.
-If you find that you are borrowing more than you can afford or want to be.
-You can find useful tips on the Money Advice - reduce borrowing page or Citizens Advice - borrowing money page.
+If you find that you are borrowing more than you can afford or want to be, you can find useful tips by visiting Money Advice - reduce borrowing or Citizens Advice - borrowing money.

 Preston City Council is working in partnership with Job Centre Plus, Preston College and Lancashire Adult Learning College to set up work clubs in Preston.
 For more information see the Work Clubs page.

 To avoid finding yourself in rent arrears or worrying about how to pay your rent read the information on the Money Advice - renting page for all you need to know about renting.

 The welfare reform means that some of the existing benefits will start to be phased out and replaced by a new benefits system.
 You can visit Citizens Advice - welfare reform or our benefit guide for further information.

 If you have been impacted by the welfare reform please complete our online survey.

 If you are on a low income or social benefits then you may be able to obtain help toward payment of the rent.